 June 25, 2008

-In an article titled, "Castor Oil Creates Courtroom Drama," Dave Walton, a member of the firm's Labor & Employment Group, and who acted as co-counsel for Jacob Stern and Sons, Inc. when the company filed suit against two former employees and its former supplier Jayant Oils and Derivatives Ltd., Mumbai, India, alleging breach of contract, misappropriation of trade secrets, breach of duty of loyalty, interference with existing and prospective business advantage, unfair competition and civil conspiracy.
+In an article titled, "Castor Oil Creates Courtroom Drama," Dave Walton, a member of the firm's Labor & Employment Group, who acted as co-counsel for Jacob Stern and Sons, Inc., discussed the company's suit against two former employees and its former supplier Jayant Oils and Derivatives Ltd., Mumbai, India.

 May 28, 2008